piafrigaard/danish_math/README.md

 - `daengrpo.py` — Danish GRPO with English support
 - `improvedtranslate.py` — dataset translation script

 Some scripts contain local paths, model names, or output folders used during the thesis.
-These may need to be changed before running the code in another environment.
+These need to be changed before running the code in another environment.

 ## Dataset